 - AN S 306.
 Equine Evaluation.
 Cr.
 3. S. Prereq: sophomore classification or permission of instructor.
 Prereq: sophomore classification or permission of instructor.
 Detailed visual evaluation of conformation and performance of the equine athlete.
 Decision-making skills are practiced in the context of making selection choices.
 Development of written and oral communication skills as students defend their judgments.
 Industry trends will be addressed.

 - AN S 313.
 Exercise Physiology of Animals.
-(2-0) Cr.
+(3-0) Cr.
 3. F. S. Prereq: AN S 214, BIOL 211, one course in chemistry.
-Interaction of physiological development relative to athletic performance in domestic animals, primarily equine performance.
+Physiological adaptations to athletic training in canine and equine athletes.
+Topics of emphasis include exercise-related adaptations in metabolism, locomotion, the cardiovascular system, musculoskeletal system, and endocrine system.
+The roles of nutrition and conditioning programs are assessed.

 - AN S 317A.
 Fundamentals of Equine Behavior and Training:Young horses at halter.
 Cr.
 1. F. Modifying the behavior of the horse using systematic approaches to horse training emphasizing the psychology of training horses.